have us call you right now.

 Introduction

-More organizations are looking for practical ways to reduce their environmental impact.
-One increasingly popular solution is carbon offsetting—a way to balance unavoidable emissions by supporting projects that remove or reduce greenhouse gases elsewhere.
+More organizations are actively seeking practical ways to reduce their environmental footprint.
+Carbon offsetting is a popular tool: a method to balance unavoidable emissions by supporting projects that reduce or remove greenhouse gases elsewhere.

-But how much does it actually cost to offset your carbon footprint?
+But the most pressing question remains: What does it truly cost to offset your carbon footprint?

 A definition of a carbon credit alongside a description of the issuance process